 Customs and traditions differ from one part of Nepal to another.
-A conglomeration lies in capital city Kathmandu where cultures are blending to form a national identity.
+A conglomeration lies in the capital city, Kathmandu, where cultures are blending to form a national identity.
 Kathmandu Valley has served as the country’s cultural metropolis since the unification of Nepal in the 18th Century.
-A prominent factor in a Nepali’s everyday life is religion.
+A prominent factor in Nepali’s everyday life is religion.
 Adding color to the lives of Nepalese are festivals the year round which they celebrate with much pomp and joy.
 Food plays an important role in the celebration of these festivals.

 Capital is surrounded by a valley full of historic sites, ancient temples, shrines, and fascinating villages.
 Kathmandu is an incredibly diverse historic city with breathtaking Newari architecture, centuries-old Hindu and Buddhist religious sites.
 Stepping into Kathmandu is like stepping into another world that everybody should experience at least once in their lifetime.
 Kathmandu is a result of diverse cultures and lifestyles, a long history of faith and beliefs, and of arts and architecture.
 Therefore, more than just a city, Kathmandu is a living museum.

 KIAR is an opportunity to travel back in time and to relive in history as well as experience natural beauty.
-This year we are going to organize one month long residency (30 days) and two months long residency (60 days).
+This year we are going to organize a one-month-long residency (30 days) and two months long residency (60 days).
 There will be four Residency programs.
 Each time max.
 2 applicants will be selected.

 Who can apply?

 - Print Maker

 Duration / Period of residencies (one month / 30 days or two months / 60 days)

 2nd period: May / June

 4th period: September / October / November